 Proper Insulation is critical to the energy efficiency of your home and the comfort of your family.
 For southern climates, The US Department of Energy recommends at least 13-14 inches of insulation.
 Your home could be below those standards, meaning you’re wasting money on energy bills and increasing your carbon footprint.
-Designing and constructing beyond code—including quality residential insulation installation—delivers buildings that are more energy efficient, quieter and healthier, which can give you a competitive advantage.
+Designing and constructing beyond code—including quality residential insulation installation—delivers more energy-efficient, quieter, and healthier buildings, which can give you a competitive advantage.
 Your entire house, including the attic and crawl space, should be insulated to increase your home’s energy efficiency.
 Attic and crawl space insulation comes in several forms depending on the size and shape of the space.
-We offer both batted and blown-in insulation as well as a wide variety of other attic services to meet all our customers’ needs.
-Effectiveness and price vary and our team of trained technicians can help you find what is right for you.
+We offer both batted and blown-in insulation and a wide variety of other attic services to meet all our customers’ needs.
+Effectiveness and price vary, and our team of trained technicians can help you find what is right for you.

 4 great reasons to insulate:

 The value of energy efficiency is obvious: it saves homeowners money on energy bills and reduces power plant CO2 emissions to lower carbon footprints.
 The benefits aren’t new, but they continue to become more important as energy bills rise and environmental concerns escalate.
 Since 2004, residential electricity prices have jumped 39%.
 In fact, the average homeowner spends $2,200 per year on household energy bills.

 2. Homeowners are demanding more

 Energy efficiency and environmental friendliness are becoming increasingly important to homeowners.
 However, there’s generally a disconnect between the most frequently offered energy-efficient features and those that matter most to home buyers.